News

 February 2026 (dates tbd) with Chas DiCapua and Rebecca Bradshaw

-Summer 2026 (dates tbd) with Deborah Helzer and Vance Pryor
+Summer 2026 (dates tbd) with Deborah Helzer and tbd

 Click here for other opportunities for retreat practice in the upper Midwest.